Optimization-Driven Adaptive Experimentation: Numerical Experiments

-Figure \ref{fig:simple-regret-ranking} measures simple regret performance of various policies while varying the number of reallocation epochs within the experiment. $\algo$ is able to consistently outperform Uniform, however, TS and TTTS do not.
+\textbf{Simple regret minimization with varying reallocation epochs.} Figure \ref{fig:simple-regret-ranking} measures simple regret performance of various policies while varying the number of reallocation epochs within the experiment. $\algo$ is able to consistently outperform Uniform, however, TS and TTTS do not.
 To understand why this is this case, \ref{fig:cumul-regret-ranking} plots the cumulative regret performance of the various policies.
 It is noteworthy that both TS and TTTS incur lower cumulative regret compared to both $\algo$ and Uniform, potentially giving an explanation as to why TS and TTTS fail to outperform Uniform in terms of simple regret.
 This also shows that $\algo$ automatically calibrates its level of exploration such that when only optimizing for simple regret, it explores potentially bad options instead of sampling just the best arm.

 \textbf{A tradition single-item formulation.}